esitarz/docs-1/content/platform-guides/getting-started/introduction-to-ordercloud.md

 ![](assets/images/docs-guides/getting-started/intro/agnostic.jpg)

 OrderCloud.io enables developers to use their tech stack of choice.
-Plus, releases are automatic and non-breaking; there's a clear, inherent boundary between our code and yours.
+Plus, releases are automatic and non-breaking; there's a clear, inherent boundary between our code and yours.

 Nearly all modern web and mobile front-end frameworks are designed to work